lixilinx/FilterbanksBestPractices/README.md

 Nonuniform filterbanks can be built from uniform ones by either splitting certain bands, e.g., the wavelet packet decomposition (WPD), or merging certain bands, e.g., the [nonuniform example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m).

-The same code also supports customized designs.
+My method also supports customized designs.
 You just need to specify the Gamma matrix.
 See the [nonuniform example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m), where the modulation sequences are that of DFT's shifted by 0.5 bin to get rid of the DC and Nyquist bins in the DFT filterbanks.

 The [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) generates the following designs: